unicode-org/message-format-wg/exploration/number-selection.md

 >                                          // such as two, few, many, and so forth
 > *   {{You have {$var} chances remaining}}
 > ```

+### Percent Style

+When implementing `style=percent`, the numeric value of the operand MUST be divided by 100 for the purposes of formatting.

 ### Selection